octue/django-twined/docs/source/index.rst

 Django Twined
 =============

-**django-twined** helps run data services based on the :ref:`twined framework<https://twined.readthedocs.io>`_ from your own django server.
+**django-twined** helps run data services based on the `twined framework <https://twined.readthedocs.io>`_ from your own django server.

-If you're a scientist or engineer getting started with creating online data services, here is definitely not the right place to start!
-Check out the documentation for :ref:`twined<https://twined.readthedocs.io>`_ and the example :ref:`app templates in the SDK<https://github.com/octue/octue-sdk-python/tree/main/octue/templates>`_.
+If you're a scientist or engineer getting started with creating online data services, here is definitely NOT the right place to start!
+Check out the documentation for `twined <https://twined.readthedocs.io>`_ and the example `app templates in the SDK <https://github.com/octue/octue-sdk-python/tree/main/octue/templates>`_.

 .. epigraph::
    *"Twined" [t-why-nd] ~ encircled, twisted together, interwoven*